x4b50/lv/README.md

-neq         ;check if two values are not equal gt          ;check if the value below is greater than the one on top lt          ;opposite of gt empty       ;empties the stack ifempty     ;if stack is empty pushes true, false if not print       ;or . - print the value at the top of the stack (doesn't pop it) shout       ;prints and pops dump        ;prints the entire stack halt        ;stops the execution
+neq         ;check if two values are not equal gt          ;check if the value below is greater than the one on top lt          ;opposite of gt print       ;or . - print the value at the top of the stack (doesn't pop it) shout       ;prints and pops dump        ;prints the entire stack empty       ;empties the stack ifempty     ;if stack is empty pushes true, false if not ret         ;return from subroutine (accounts for return instruction offset, see examples/implementation) ftoi        ;convert value from float to integer itof        ;convert value from integer to float floor       ;floor float ceil        ;ceil float halt        ;stops the execution
 ```